Taking care of your child’s skin in the wintertime may require a little more thought and effort, but you’ll be glad that you did it.

 Check the humidity level in your home.
-The ideal humidity level is between 30 and 50 percent.
-If your child is suffering from dry skin, push the humidity level in their room up to the 50 percent mark.
-Any more than that, you risk introducing mold, but at that mark your child’s skin will get some relief.
+The ideal humidity level is between 30-50%.
+If your child is suffering from dry skin, keep the humidity level not more than 50%.
+Any more than that, you risk introducing mold, but at that level your child’s skin will get some relief.

 Drinking a lot of fresh, filtered tap water is good for everyone’s health and not surprisingly it’s good for your skin too.
 Aside from water, feed your child a lot of water-rich fruits and vegetables.
 The extra nutrients can help the skin by keeping your child’s immune system strong and healthy.